What does an Addiction Counselor in Louisiana do? What is Their Job Role?

 - Criminal justice

 - Public health

 - Rehabilitation counseling

 - Social work

-It's a good idea to combine fields of study to get a broader education on substance abuse; for example, if you plan to counsel for drug abuse you may benefit from majoring in addiction studies with a minor in criminal justice.
+It's a good idea to combine fields of study to get a broader education on substance abuse; for example, if you plan to be a prevention professional and provide therapy for drug abuse, you may benefit from majoring in addiction studies with a minor in criminal justice.

 Because the field is paperwork intensive your degree should also include computer courses geared towards patient recordkeeping and maintenance.
 You can save time accumulating the required experience hours by doing your degree internship under an approved clinical supervisor.